Exolius/SimpleBackup/README.md

 **Providing error reports:**

-When pasting large ammounts of text please use [pastebin.com](http://pastebin.com).
+When pasting large amounts of text please use [pastebin.com](http://pastebin.com).
 Its completely free and makes it easier for me to read any error messages you provide.
 You can even set it as a private paste so only people with the link can view it.

 Also provide your SimpleBackup **config file** when stating you have a problem, so I can see if that's the problem instead.